 line 4: e-mail: name@xyz.com

-Abstract— Wireless sensor networks (WSNs) are emerging as sensing paradigms of structural health monitoring (SHM) systems for the low cost, high scalability and easy deployment.
-However, when a large number of low-cost wireless sensor nodes are deployed on a structure under harsh environment for a long period of time, many sensor nodes are likely to exhibit unreliable behavior.
-It is important to guarantee that faulty behavior of individual sensor nodes does not affect the overall functionality of the SHM system.
-Although fault tolerance problem has been studied extensively in WSNs and many fault-tolerant schemes have been proposed for applications such as target/event detection, they would fail in SHM applications because detecting damage uses different model.
-Meanwhile, researchers in civil community also proposed some fault-tolerant SHM algorithms.
-However, these algorithms are all centralized and not applicable to resource-limited wireless sensor networks.
-To our best knowledge, we are the first to address fault tolerance problem in WSN-based SHM.
+Abstract— Wireless sensor networks (WSNs) are emerging as sensing paradigms of structural health monitoring (SHM) systems due to their low cost, high scalability and easy deployment.
+However, fault tolerance remains a challenging issue due to the harsh deployment environment and the long deployment time.
+Existing fault-tolerant schemes are either centralized or unable to meet the requirements for SHM applications.
+In this paper, we address fault tolerance problem in WSN-based SHM.
 We target faulty sensor reading, one of the most difficult types of sensor fault to be detected, and propose a fault-tolerant SHM approach.
-In this approach, two types of structural dynamic characteristics, natural frequencies and mode shapes are extracted from measured data and used in different stages.
-Redundancy in natural frequencies is used to detect faulty sensor nodes and after faulty nodes have been isolated, mode shapes are used to accurately detect possible structural damage.
-In this approach, detection of faulty sensor nodes and structural damage are efficiently integrated and it is able to disambiguate structural damage from sensor faults.
+Our approach uses two types of structural dynamic characteristics: natural frequencies and mode shapes which are extracted from measured data.
+Redundancy in natural frequencies is used to detect faulty sensor nodes while mode shapes are used to accurately detect possible structural damage.
 The effectiveness of the proposed approach is demonstrated through both simulation and real implementation.

 Keywords- structural health monitoring, fault tolerant